 Azure Service Fabric for Linux, Windows servers and also for the Java APIs preview versions are made available for either the deployments on-premises or the other cloud environments.
-These environments always includes these options namely Amazon Web Services (AWS), OpenStack and VMWare.
+These environments always include these options namely Amazon Web Services (AWS), OpenStack and VMWare.

 Azure Service Fabric is designed to provide extensible support to full application lifecycle and also at the same time for the CI / CD of cloud applications that includes containers as well.

-Lifecycle of an application on Azure Service Fabric can be thought of development, deployment, daily management and finally maintenance leading the decommissioning.
+The lifecycle of an application on Azure Service Fabric can be thought of development, deployment, daily management and finally maintenance leading the decommissioning.

-The built-in support features as like the workflows reduce the overhead on the IT operators in keeping the applications highly available.
+The built-in support features like the workflows reduce the overhead on the IT operators in keeping the applications highly available.

-Many of the applications that are designed and developed with Azure’s Service Fabrice contains a unique combination of stateless and stateful micro-services and containers (along with other executables which are put together along with all these artifacts).
+Many of the applications that are designed and developed with Azure’s Service Fabrice contains a unique combination of stateless and stateful micro-services and containers (along with other executables which are put together along with all these artefacts).

 Azure Service Fabric allows the deployments of applications as multiple instances.
 Each of the instances thus deployed can be managed and upgraded independently without any dependencies.

-Basically the main importance of deploying applications through Azure’s Service Fabric allows them to be done in containers to make them highly reliable.
+Basically, the main importance of deploying applications through Azure’s Service Fabric allows them to be done in containers to make them highly reliable.

 Any of the .NET, ASP.NET Core, Node.js, Windows / Linux containers, Java Virtual Machines, Scripts, Angular JS and for that case any other thing that can possibly make your application can be deployed by Azure’s Service Fabric.